Max-Meldrum/enya/README.md

 </p>

 enya initializes pid 1 as the **System** process (similar to init process in railcar).
-The System process constructs the specified cgroups setup and takes a share (%) of CPU and Memory.
+The System process constructs two separate cgroups, one for itself and the container application.
 It then places the actual container **Process** (child) into a new cgroup, in order to have full control of the running container binary.

 # Features

-enya currently offers:
+## Metric Subscription Service

-1. Subscription service, where processes, local or non-local can subscribe to metric reports of the enya **Process**.
+Subscription service, where processes, local or non-local can subscribe to metric reports of the enya **Process**.
+Sure, it is technically possible to fetch the metrics from inside a standard container runtime (runc), but that data will not represent the actual resources that the container application is using.
+It will also include the Memory/IO/CPU usage from the recurring collection of metrics.
+Also, it will require the application itself to include code for reading metrics from the cgroup subsystems.

+Possible use cases:

+*   Dynamic scheduling decisions, where applications can rely on fine-grained resource metrics and not only a task queue threshold.
+*   To avoid the container being OOM killed, applications may take action, i.e., spill in-memory state to disk.

+## Traffic Control (Planned)

-There is plans to add additional features.
-One example being more advanced traffic control (tc), where rules can be set during startup or even on the fly during runtime.
+Enable more advanced traffic strategies, which can be enabled at startup or on the fly during runtime.

-enya is suited for distributed runtimes, especially where dynamic scheduling is required.

 # API